 A dolomite silky matte for cone 6.
 It fires translucent rather than completely transparent (because it is a matte).
 If you want pure white, add Zircopax (start with 5%, but keep it at a minimum to minimize cutlery marking).

 G2934 matte is an excellent color base and works particularly well with inclusion stains.
 However, each different color created will likely require fine-tuning the degree of matteness.
-It is already quite matte, to shine it up slightly by blending in some of either of the clear glossy bases Whiteware G2926B or Stoneware G2916F (click here to see an example).
+It is already quite matte, to shine it up slightly by blending in some of our clear glossy base glaze G2926B (click here to see an example).

-G2934 with yellow stain (left) vs. a glossy glaze with the same yellow stain.
-The matte version is much more pleasant on the eyes and to the touch.
+G2934 with yellow stain (left) vs. a glossy glaze (G2931K with the same yellow stain but fired at cone 03).
+The matte surface is much easier on the eyes for bright colors (and much more pleasant to the touch).

 Right pail: 2 gallons of G2934 base with 10% Cerdec yellow stain.
 Cost: $135.
 Jars with the same amount: Almost $300!
 And you have to paint them on in three coats with drying in between.
 The one in the pail is a true dipping glaze.
 You can dip a bisque mug for 2 seconds and it dries immediately in a perfectly even layer (if mixed according to our instructions).